maarten-vandeperre/developer-hub-documentation/README.md

 See section [Link the catalog entities to the Developer Hub instance](#link-the-catalog-entities-to-the-developer-hub-instance).

 ### Enable and add software templates (GitHub)
-In order to enable software templates (for GitHub), the only thing you'll need to do is configure a GitHub application that has the permission to create Git repositories (see [How to configure GitHub applications](README-ConfigureGithubApplication.md)).
+In order to enable software templates (for GitHub), the only thing you'll need to do, is configuring a GitHub application that has the permission to create Git repositories (see [How to configure GitHub applications](README-ConfigureGithubApplication.md)).

 Make sure you have the values for the following fields: